RECOBI –Renovation of complex geometry buildings with additive manufacturing–

 Geometric hypothesis

 This hypothesis is upheld by the superimposition of the digital mockup of the building on swisstopo Lidar data (approx 1 point /50 cm2).
-The mock-up has an ideal geometry repeating 16 times the same fragment of the double hyperboloid.
+The mock-up has an ideal geometry repeating 16 times the same fragment of the para- and hyperboloid.
 As the superimposition shows, the white patterns left on the roof –resulting of the imprecision of the mock-up’s geometry– are not identical.
 This shows that the double hyperboloids might well be unique (see illustration 5. below).

 With an accuracy of 1 point/cm2, the Lidar to be produced for the prototype will be able to confirm this uniqueness and this will enable the decision to be taken on how to produce the tiles.

-5. Superimposition of georeferenced Lidar data and digital mock-up: the white patterns indicate a possible uniqueness of the thin shell modules (tool: openBIM collaborative software)
+01.5.
+Superimposition of georeferenced Lidar data and digital mock-up: the white patterns indicate a possible uniqueness of the thin shell modules (tool: openBIM collaborative software)

-6. Algorithmic extraction of architect’s plan from the digital mock-up with CAD software (illustration).
+01.6.
+Algorithmic extraction of architect’s plan from the digital mock-up with CAD software (illustration).
 Each object in the digital mock-up must be parameterised so that its representation in the plan complies with current graphic standards

-1. Cyber prototype
+I. Cyber prototype

 The additive manufactured prototype presuppose an exact documentation of the roof geometry.
 This will be realised by a geomatician.
 The point cloud he will produce will be used as reference for the making of the digital mock-up of the building.
 This digital reconstruction is reverse architecture.